 This graph is from Apple mobility.
 From Apple: “This data is generated by counting the number of requests made to Apple Maps for directions in select countries/regions, sub-regions, and cities.”
 This is just a general guide – people that regularly commute probably don’t ask for directions.

 There is also some great data on mobility from the Dallas Fed Mobility and Engagement Index.
 However the index is set “relative to its weekday-specific average over January–February”, and is not seasonally adjusted, so we can’t tell if an increase in mobility is due to recovery or just the normal increase in the Spring and Summer.

 The graph is the running 7 day average to remove the impact of weekends.

 IMPORTANT: All data is relative to January 13, 2020.
 This data is NOT Seasonally Adjusted.
 People walk and drive more when the weather is nice, so I’m just using the transit data.

-According to the Apple data directions requests, public transit in the 7 day average for the US is still only about 52% of the January level.
-It is at 45% in New York, and 54% in Houston (down over the last few of weeks).
+According to the Apple data directions requests, public transit in the 7 day average for the US is still only about 56% of the January level.
+It is at 48% in Los Angeles, and 53% in Houston.

 Here is some interesting data on New York subway usage (HT BR).

 Schneider has graphs for each borough, and links to all the data sources.